Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Undisturbed tropical rainforests absorb over 30 tonnes of C/ha/yr, and respire 24.5t C/ha/yr.
 The amount of total carbon stored in all rainforests is around 100 GtC, with 1-3GtC annually absorbed from the atmosphere.

+- There are ~390 billion trees in the Amazon. (around the same number of stars in our Milky Way galaxy)

 > 70% of the Amazon is located in Brazil.

 ### Physical factors affecting water